bradleythornton/minimal-mistakes/_posts/2017-06-20-basic_bufferoverflows.md

   - Usage: `nc –lvp <PORT NUMBER>`
 - Fire off your script and if everything works right you should be presented with a reverse shell from your target
 ![Reverse Shell](/assets/images/shell.jpg)

+**Fuzz the application**

+These are just my notes and may or may not work for you.
+What really taught me was going through other hackers processes and picking out the pieces that I resonated  with the most and creating my own process.
+Setting out an outline, like below, will at least keep you on track and give you enough of an idea to know what to do next.

+**High-level Structure**
+- Check to see if application is vulnerable by using a fuzzer (increments buffer until crash)
+- Find out what part of the buffer overwrites EIP
+- Increase buffer size to allow room for shellcode
+- Discover bad characters that would break your shellcode
+- Redirect EIP
+- Generate Shellcode
+- Exploit